 The following table summarizes the contribution recommendations for the Department and the members for the various Funds.
 We recommend maintaining the Department contribution rate at \$0.25 per \$100 of payroll for the Insured Lives Death Benefit Fund for Contributing Members.
-In addition, we are recommending a decrease in the Department contribution rate from \$1.35 to \$1.27 per \$100 of monthly retirement benefit for the Insured Lives Death Benefit Fund for Noncontributing Members.
+In addition, we are recommending a decrease in the Department contribution rate from \$1.27 to \$1.19 per \$100 of monthly retirement benefit for the Insured Lives Death Benefit Fund for Noncontributing Members.

-Members
+Mem bers

 Department Active Retired and Disabled

 Family Death Benefit Suspended N/A N/A

 Supplemental Family Death Benefit N/A \$2.25 biweekly \$4.90 monthly

 Insured Lives:

 Contributing \$0.25 per \$100 of payroll \$1.00 biweekly N/A

-Noncontributing \$1.27 per \$100 of monthly retirement benefit N/A N/A
+Noncontributing \$1.19 per \$100 of monthly retirement benefit N/A N/A

-- > The assumed earnings rate is 5.0% for the combined funds.
-This 5.0% return assumption is consistent with the assumption currently used by the Board for the Disability Fund, which is invested in similar assets.
-The earnings rate for the combined fund over the past year was 0.2%. - > The Board may want to authorize a review of the assumptions, funding methods and reserving policies for this Fund.
-In particular, the Board way wish to consider a level cost funding approach consistent with that used by the Retirement Plan.
+- The results of this valuation reflect a change in the investment return assumption from 5% to 4% per annum as recommended by Segal and adopted by the Board for the July 1, 2014 valuation.
+This change increased the recommended Department contribution rate for the Insured Lives Death Benefit Fund for Noncontributing members by \$0.02 per \$100 of monthly retirement benefits or about \$90,000 a year. - > The Board may want to authorize a review of the funding methods and reserving policies for this Fund.
+In particular, the Board may wish to consider a level cost funding approach consistent with that used by the Retirement Plan.